-If processing parameters (such as the image size) need to be changed on the fly, or the system needs to be reinitialized, pipelined video IP cores should be disabled and reset from system output towards the system input, and programmed and enabled from system input to system output.
+If processing parameters (such as the image size) need to be changed on-the-fly, or the system needs to be reinitialized, it is recommended that pipelined Xilinx IP video cores are disabled/reset from system output towards the system input, and programmed/enabled from system input to system output.
 STATUS register bits allow system processors to identify the processing states of individual constituent cores, and successively disable a pipeline as one core after another is finished processing the last frame of data.